DevlanCodingPlayground/Featurethon_001/README.md

 # Pet Store
 This repository holds the codebase for a pet store website.
 A simple intuitive user interface project.
 Crafted with HTML5, CSS3, Font Awesome And Bootstrap Framework.

+Use the attached starter.html file to come up with your next design.

 # How to contribute
 1. Clone this repository
 2. Checkout a branch - DO NOT CODE ON MAIN BRANCH